rstudio/shinycoreci-apps/README.md

 Other surprising failures are often the result of timing issues (which can be difficult, if not impossible, to replicate locally).
 If your testing app uses dynamic UI and/or doesn't have proper input/output bindings, **shinytest** probably needs to know how long to wait for value(s) to update (in this case, use `waitForValue()`, [for example](https://github.com/rstudio/shinycoreci-apps/blob/5691d1f4/apps/021-selectize-plot/tests/shinytest/mytest.R#L10-L11)).
 Somewhat similarly, when checking DOM values with **shinyjster**, you may need to wait for an update to DOM element(s) before checking value(s), in which case you can write a recursive function that keeps calling itself until the DOM is ready ([for example](https://github.com/rstudio/shinycoreci-apps/blob/5691d1f4/apps/187-navbar-collapse/app.R#L24-L34)).

+3. All of the windows shinytest plots have failed

+When Windows virtual images update on GitHub Actions, the graphics device may behave exactly as the prior graphics device.
+Check to see if your windows `Image Version` has updated.
+(To view this, inspect the top lines in `./apps/sys-info-win-XX.txt` for a change.)
+You should accept the updated shinytest output for the build with the higher `Image Version`.

 ## Contribute a testing app

 When contributing a testing app, try to do the following: